MiguelAntuns7/devops-24-25-1241918/CA1/README.md

 svn commit -m "Merged email field feature from branch"
 ```

-## End of the First Part of the Class Assignment
+## Conclusion of the First Part of the Class Assignment

 Throughout Part 1 of this Class Assignment, I had the opportunity to dive deeper into Version Control operations using Git.
 By implementing different features through commiting, branching and merging I was able to improve my Git skills in ways I would not have been able to in other courses.
 I also valued the structured, responsible and linear workflow we were instructed to follow in order to learn the best practices regarding Git.